 Can I add Genie+ to a package or tickets I’ve already booked?

 Yes, you can modify your package or tickets to add Genie+.
 Just contact your travel agent or call Disney to make the change.

 Will this be easier to use than Fastpass+?

-At this point I can only say “we’ll see.”
-Since we don’t have the full details on Genie+ and we haven’t seen it in action yet I am hesitant to pass too much judgment til I can really see and experience it for myself.
+After my experiences using Genie+, I think it’s not a terrible system but the biggest downfall is that it can be confusing to use and takes some time and investment to understand it.
 So far the thing I find most confusing and difficult about Genie+ is the terminology they’ve used.
 The fact that Genie and Genie+ are two different things.
-Lightning Lanes are part of Genie+ but you can also get Individual Attraction Selections to use the Lightning Lane.
+Lightning Lanes are part of Genie+ but you can also get Individual Lightning Lanes to use the Lightning Lane.
 In Disney World Genie+ includes “Photopass AR Lenses” but not your actual photopass photos, but in Disneyland it includes all photopass photos.
 To me, this is is not a guest friendly approach.

-I have spent a lot of time researching everything about Genie+ and talking to my travel agency owners and our Disney representatives to get answers and figure out how it all works.
-Once it’s released I will definitely use it on my next trip just so I can report my experience and how it worked for me.
+You can read some of my more detailed thoughts over on my post Is Disney Genie+ worth it?
 I’m putting a lot of time and effort into learning all the ins and outs of this Disney Genie app – so just a good reminder the benefits than you can get from using a travel agent!
 If you book your Disney trip through a travel agent they are free to use and they will have the knowledge and understanding of these things and can help you out.